-In his public ministry, Jesus not only healed people who were part of his own tradition but also responded to the great faith of the Canaanite woman and the Roman centurion (Matt.
-15.21-28; 8.5-11).
-Jesus chooses a 'stranger,' the Samaritan, to demonstrate the fulfilling of the commandment of love of one's neighbour through love, compassion and hospitality.
-Gospels present Jesus' encounter with those of other faiths as incidental, and not as part of his main ministry.
-These stories do not present us with the necessary information to draw clear conclusions.
+30. In his public ministry, Jesus not only healed people who were part of his own tradition but also responded to the great faith of the Canaanite woman and the Roman centurion (Matt.
+15:21-28, 8:5-11).
+Jesus chose a "stranger", the Samaritan, to demonstrate the fulfilling of the commandment to love one's neighbour through compassion and hospitality.
+Since the gospels present Jesus' encounter with those of other faiths as incidental, and not as part of his main ministry, these stories do not provide us with the necessary information to draw clear conclusions regarding any theology of religions.
 But they do present Jesus as one whose hospitality extended to all who were in need of love and acceptance.
-Matthew's narrative of Jesus' parable of the Last Judgment goes further to equate openness to the victims of society, hospitality to strangers and the embracing of the other as unexpected ways of being in communion with the risen Christ (25.31-46).
+Matthew's narrative of Jesus' parable of the last judgment goes further to identify openness to the victims of society, hospitality to strangers and acceptance of the other as unexpected ways of being in communion with the risen Christ (25:31-46).